 The Colorado Meaning-Based Activity Project (Co-MAP) is a theory-based physical activity intervention designed for mobile technology that incorporates meaning and purpose within Self-Determination Theory.
-The intervention has gone through initial pilot testing, and we are currently designing the efficacy trial of the intervention.
+The intervention has gone through initial pilot testing, and we are currently pursuing ways to further test and implement the intervention.

 Denver Spirited Heart